Dysfunctional Amphibious Ships

 The US Navy needs a hundred small, simple, armed, oceangoing amphibious ships (without connectors or aviation fuel) designed to deposit combat power ashore in the face of hostile fire, like World War II era LSTs pictured below.
 These ships were big and solid enough to withstand shore fire and make it to the beach, unlike LCACs and AAVs, yet small enough to make targeting by anti-ship missiles and submarines difficult.
-A hundred LSTs are affordable if the Navy cancels plans to replace its twelve aging LSDs with much larger, dysfunctional, and expensive LPDs along with expensive, unarmored, and unarmed LCACs.
+A hundred LSTs are affordable if the Navy cancels plans to replace its twelve aging LSDs with much larger, dysfunctional, and expensive LXs, which are really San Antonio class LPDs.
 Here is a detailed article on this solution: Landing Ship Assault

 Carlton Meyer editorG2mil@Gmail.com